Part of CNS 7.1 / GCTS: Grounded Chiral Tensor Synthesis

 GCTS models missing evidence as structured information.
 A record-access state is:

-The access_k value is one of available, inaccessible, sealed, withheld, destroyed, not_generated, or unknown.
+The access_k value may be available, inaccessible, sealed, withheld, destroyed, not_generated, unknown, produced_late, partial, contradicted, or unavailable_at_time_t.

 This lets the system distinguish: